-Objective 2.1.1: Create guidelines and use of land acknowledgment statements across campus.
+Objective 2.1.1: Create auidelines and use of land acknowledgment statements across campus.

+Objective 2.1.1.
+Create guidennes and use of fant a acknowledgment statements across campus.
 Strategy Metrics Time Establish a Land Acknowledgment Team to advise on land acknowledgments in campus-wide material.
-Guidelines developedProtocols developed# of materials featured YR 1-2 Objective 2.1.2: Incorporate land-grant significance into the curriculum.
-Collaborate with the Office of Instruction and Assessment and General Education to develop a strategy.
-Strategy developed/implemented # of courses that include land-grant content # of faculty that teach land-grant content YR 3-4
+Guidelines developedProtocols developed# of materials featured YR 1-2 Objective 2.1.2: Incorporate land-grant significance in nto the curriculum.
+Collaborate with the Office of Instruction and Strategy developed/implemented of courses that include land-grant content of faculty that teach land-grant content